 We should think about our pets’ happiness every day, not just on special occasions, and it doesn’t take much to treat them with love.
 It’s important to remember that pets are individuals with unique personalities.
 They’re like furry snowflakes, with no two alike.

 Above all, your love makes puppy happy.
 And that can involve any one or all of the topics listed below, plus so many other ingredients specific to your special animal companions.
-It may simply be lap cuddling each evening, or sharing a pillow on the bed at night.
+It may merely be lap cuddling each evening, or sharing a pillow on the bed at night.
 A walk or run in the park for dogs or a car ride to Grandma’s house.
 What a gift!
-Now, go pet your pets!
+Now, pet your pets!
 May all your furry loves fill your heart and world with joy.

 01 of 04